djalbat/Easy-DragAndDrop/README.md

 Only a single file or a directory can be removed in one go.

-In the case of a single file, the `onRemoveFile` handler is called with the file's source path.
+In the case of a single file, the `onRemoveFile` handler is called with the file's source path and whether or not the file is a sub-entry, in this case it will always be set to true.
 The handler should return either null if the file has been moved successfully; or the file's source path if the file cannot be removed and has been left in place.

-In the case of a directory, the relevant `onRemoveFile` and `onRemoveDirectory` handlers are called for each sub-entry unless the `HANDLE_SUB_ENTRIES` option is explicitly set to false, starting with the outermost entries then working in.
+In the case of a directory, the relevant `onRemoveFile` and `onRemoveDirectory` handlers are called for each sub-entry, starting with the outermost entries then working in.
 Finally the `onRemoveDirectory` handler is called for the directory itself.
 Again the source path is passed as an argument and should be treated in the same way as for files.
+And again a third argument is passed specifying whether or not the file or directory is a sub-entry.

 If the root directory of an explorer is dragged into the rubbish bin you can check for this and remove the entire explorer if you choose: